BlakeFreer/LED-Communication/README.md

 ## Troubleshooting

 - Ensure that you are correctly switching between COM ports when uploading code and viewing the Serial monitor.
 Since this project uses two Arduinos, you will be switching frequently.
-- Recalibrate the backgroundLightLevel and offset in Receive.ino.
+- Recalibrate the backgroundLightLevel and threshold in Receive.ino.
 - Move the LED very close to the photoresistor.
 I had a separation of ~3 mm.
 This is NOT a long range communication method.
 - Decrease the baud to something slow like 5.
 Watch the Transmitter and ensure that the LED is blinking in a clear pattern.
 - Make sure that the baud is the same on both the Transmitter and Receiver Arduinos, otherwise the signal will not be interpreted correctly.